Llanarth, Ceredigion

 Llanarth is a small village and community in Ceredigion, Wales.
 It is on the A487 road and is about 3 mi from both Aberaeron and New Quay.
-The community includes the village of Synod Inn.
+The community includes the village of Synod Inn and the hamlets Llaingarreglwyd and Rhyd-y-Beillen.

 Church

 The parish church of St David's, once dedicated to St Fylltyg, is a Grade II* listed building.
 It was renovated in 1872.
 A stone in the churchyard is sometimes pointed out as bearing the Devil's footprint.
 According to legend, he was trying to steal one of the church's bells one night but woke the vicar, who drove him off.
 He left the footprint as he fled.

 Amenities

 Llanarth has a petrol station, post office, a primary school, a public house, a butcher, a convenience store and a garden centre.